The Appalachian State University campus is currently operating under normal conditions.

 How Can I Find Out More?

 Review Attachment 3 in the App State Fall Protection Plan if you need additional information concerning ladder safety.
-If you have additional questions, contact the Environmental Health Safety & Emergency Management Department at Extension 4008.
+If you have additional questions, contact the Environmental Health Safety & Emergency Management Office at Extension 4008.